 2. Gabon: Central Gabon with Vianet Mahindou

 Gabon is off the hook.
 Unlike so much of the region, most of Gabon’s forest remain intact.
 With nearly all the Gabonese living in cities the bush is still home to a lot of wildlife.
 Lope and Mikongo National Parks are two of the best mammalwatching destinations in Africa.
 See my 2018 trip report for a mouthwatering list of species including Mandrills, Giant Pangolin and Water Chevrotain.
-Travel around with Vianet Mahindou: he is one of the best guides I’ve ever travelled with.
+Travel around with Vianet Mihindou – he is one of the best guides I’ve ever travelled with – on a trip organized by Middle Africa.

 3. Ghana: Pangolins with Robert Ntakor